ivanorot/CS530_Project2_v2/README.md

 >
 >build the executable program:
 >
->                make dis
+>                make
 >
 >run the executable:
 >
 >                dis <filename>

-upon execution, the program will generate the appropriate XE source file and the XE listing file while outputting the contents of these files to the terminal.
+upon execution, the program will generate the appropriate XE source file and the XE listing file while also outputting the contents of these files to the terminal.

-An output example of this using some test files can be found in the "Test Result" section.
+An output example of this, using some test files, can be found in the "Test Result" section.

 ***
 ## Design Process

-The guiding algorithm is as follows:
+See the "System Design Document"

 ***